Trump's Q&A on Air Force One goes from the plane's color scheme to the fate of TikTok and Canada

 Trump’s Q&A on Air Force One goes from the plane’s color scheme to the fate of TikTok and Canada

-ABOARD AIR FORCE ONE (AP) — President Donald Trump hasn’t been shy about sharing his thoughts since taking office, and he added a 20-minute Q&A with reporters aboard Air Force One to the mix Saturday night.
+ABOARD AIR FORCE ONE (AP) — President Donald Trump hasn’t been shy about sharing his thoughts since taking office, and he added a 20-minute Q&A with reporters aboard Air Force One to the mix.
 He held forth on everything from the color of the presidential plane to the fate of TikTok, Greenland and Canada.

 The new president scoffed at reporters getting “a bit more access” than under his predecessor, Joe Biden, and joked it was “like 5,000%” different — meaning he was willing to answer a lot more questions.
 Trump called Air Force One a “special plane” but observed that it hasn’t changed much from his last term.
 And, yes, he still wants to change the plane’s exterior colors.